polito-se2-21-r03/sgp/Retrospective/Retrospective4.md

   We've decided to focus on implementing more stories so we have neglected client testing.

 - One thing you are proud of as a Team!!
+  We have worked well together and synchronized our skills in order to accomplish the result